Valien/awesome-tailscale/README.md

 Oh, and if you have no idea what Tailscale is.
 Then check us out --> www.tailscale.com :)

-No special order, except alpabetical right now...
+No special order, except alphabetical right now...

 - [InstallTailscale](https://github.com/espenbo/InstallTailscale) - Installing Tailscale on embedded devices
 - [tailscale-wakonlan](https://github.com/andygrundman/tailscale-wakeonlan) - Using Docker to send a WOL packet to a device